 Image Credit: EveryMac.com

-In this example, from EveryMac.com's own collection, the underlined Serial Number "Snippet" (1AX) is enough to identify a single Mac and it is believed to be unique to this one particular model -- the MacBook "Core 2 Duo" 2.4 13-Inch (Unibody).
+In this example, from EveryMac.com's own collection, the underlined W8810X481AX Serial Number is enough to identify a single Mac and it is believed to be unique to this one particular model -- the MacBook "Core 2 Duo" 2.4 13-Inch (Unibody).

-Please note, however, that not all Macs of a particular model have the same Serial Number "Snippet."
-Another reader also could have a MacBook "Core 2 Duo" 2.4 13-Inch (Unibody), but instead of having the last three characters of the Serial Number as 1AX, it could be 1B5, along with many other possibilities.
-A single Mac model may have dozens of different Serial Number "Snippets."
+Please note, however, that not all Macs of a particular model have the same Serial Number characteristics.
+Another reader also could have a MacBook "Core 2 Duo" 2.4 13-Inch (Unibody), but it could have quite different identifying characteristics.

-Additionally, and unfortunately, Serial Number "Snippets" are not always unique to one Mac either, and this is a limitation of the identifier.
-Based on hands-on inspection and thousands of reader-submitted Serial Number "Snippets" there appear to be some different models in the PowerBook G4, Power Mac G4, Power Mac G5, Mac Pro, iMac and eMac lines that share "Snippets."
-There very well may be models in other lines that share Serial Number "Snippets" as well.
+Additionally, and unfortunately, Serial Number identifiers are not always unique to one Mac either, and this is a limitation overall.
+Based on hands-on inspection and thousands of reader-submitted Serial Numbers there appear to be some different models in the PowerBook G4, Power Mac G4, Power Mac G5, Mac Pro, iMac and eMac lines that share identifying information.
+There very well may be models in other lines that share identifying information, too.

-Multiple models using the same Serial Number "Snippet" appears to be fairly uncommon -- and when they are shared they seem to almost always be from within the same immediate subfamily -- but one still should verify that an exact match for a Serial Number "Snippet" is correct and comprehensive using secondary identifiers whenever possible.
+When Serial Number identifying information is shared they usually, but not always, are from the same subfamily.
+One still should verify that an exact match for a Serial Number is correct and comprehensive using secondary identifiers whenever possible.
 Should you encounter a potential error or an omission in EveryMac.com's Ultimate Mac Lookup, please report it.
 Thank you.

-Another weakness of using Serial Number "Snippets" for identification is that some repairs can alter or remove the serial number in software or hardware and/or provide conflicting Serial Number information.
+Another weakness of using Serial Numbers for identification is that repairs can alter or remove the serial number in software or hardware and/or provide conflicting Serial Number information.
 Occasionally, there are different Serial Numbers listed on the hardware and in software due to manufacturing error as well.
 In these situations, one will need to use alternate information to identify a particular Mac.